vaishnavipatare/SmartPhone-Suggestion/README.md

 # SmartPhone-Suggestion
- Hello everyone, and welcome to our project!
-We're excited to introduce a web application designed to assist you in finding the perfect smartphone for your individual needs and preferences.
+ This project introduces a web application that helps users find smartphones tailored to their specific needs and preferences.